When you purchase through links on our site, we may earn a commission. Here’s how it works.

 - Pus-filled lesions on the skin

-- Circular lesions that look like ringworm
+- Circular skin lesions that look like ringworm

 Skin infections in dogs are very common, and they’re not always a staph infection.
 Hot spots can often develop from excessive licking, chewing, and scratching.
 But your veterinarian should see your dog if he’s showing these signs to determine the best diagnosis and treatment.
 If a staph infection is left untreated, it can lead to serious conditions like blood poisoning or even death.

-A Personal Experience With Staph Infection
+Our Personal Experience With Staph Infection In Dogs

 “Last winter, my dog’s skin became very red and itchy.
 I took her to the vet, who said she was having skin allergies that had led to a staph infection.
 She said the dry skin that was flaking off and a bump on her belly that looked like a zit were two signs that she had a staph infection.
 She put her on an antibiotic and steroid to clear it up.
-Our vet told us this was the number condition they see during the winter time.” – Kimberly A., Canine Journal
+Our vet told us this was the number condition they see during the winter time.”– Kimberly Alt, Canine Journal

 Staph infections themselves aren’t contagious.
 However, the normal, harmless Staphylococcus bacteria living on our bodies can be spread from dog to dog and from humans to dogs.